Find out if you need to pay Tobacco Products Duty if you make or import tobacco, how much it is and when you can suspend or defer payment.

 - cigarette rag and expanded tobacco if it can be smoked without further processing

-When Tobacco Products Duty isn’t payable
+Products duty isn’t payable on

 - samples drawn for test by official bodies

 - samples drawn for production or quality control

 - tobacco refuse, products that aren’t fit for sale or returned products if they’re destroyed or judged unsmokeable in an approved manner

 If you make tobacco products you’ll need to register as a tobacco manufacturer.

 As a manufacturer of tobacco products in the UK, you need to follow the legal requirements for fiscal markings on cigarette and hand-rolling tobacco.